rescript-association/reanalyze/README.md

 # reanalyze

-Experimental analyses for OCaml/Reason: for dead values/types, and for termination.
+Experimental analyses for OCaml/Reason: for globally dead values/types, and for termination.
 Supports bucklescript projects, as well as native projects (e.g. dune).

 **Status `master (v3.*)`:** [![Build